Skip to main content

 A reliable system of electronic signatures that work across EU countries is vital for safe electronic commerce and efficient electronic delivery of public services to businesses and citizens.

 The eSignature Directive established the legal framework at European level for electronic signatures and certification services.
-The aim is to make electronic signatures easier to use and help them become legally recognised within the Member States.
+The aim is to make electronic signatures easier to use and help them become legally recognised within EU countries.
 The Directive does not favour any specific technology.

 However, in order to ensure the security and legal validity of an electronic transaction in cross-border scenarios is the same as at national level, the eSignature was certainly important but not sufficient.

-Other trust services are used alongside the eSignature to ensure validity, inclnuding:
+Other trust services are used alongside the eSignature to ensure validity, including:

 • time stamping: the date and time on an electronic document which proves that the document existed at a point-in-time and that it has not changed since then